Ndebele boasts jobs in roads project

-Durban - The department of transport's multi-billion rand road maintenance programme will create 70 000 jobs, Transport Minister Sibusiso Ndebele
+Durban - The department of transport's multi-billion rand road maintenance programme will create 70 000 jobs, Transport Minister Sibusiso Ndebele said on Monday.

 "S'hamba Sonke will create 70 000 jobs in the 2010/2011 financial year," said Ndebele at the launch of the S'hamba Sonke road maintenance programme, which was attended by thousands of contractors, public transport associations and transport MECs from different provinces.